-Many years ago, when I finally overcame my extremely painful break up, I noticed a strong shift in different areas of my life.
+Many years ago, when I finally overcame my extremely painful breakup, I noticed a substantial shift in different areas of my life.
 I’d become stronger, more independent, my relationship to others had improved-I was simply able to enjoy life more.

 I had a concrete idea how a coaching program would look like, but I also needed another perspective, not just my own.
 So I decided to interview as many people as possible about how they survived their break ups or divorces.

-Among them were a few who seemed to go through this process without any effort-with natural lightness.
-I then especially targeted those, for I was sure that they had some special traits which enabled them to get this behind them much quicker, and with less effort than all the others.
+Among them were a few who seemed to go through this process without any effort … with natural lightness.
+I then primarily targeted those, for I was sure that they had some unique traits which enabled them to get this behind them much quicker, and with less effort than all the others.

 My coaching program was born.